yafp/ttth/docs/KNOWN_ISSUES.md

 #### Menubar visibilty vs fullscreen-mode
 See #94

+#### Notification not shown
+ttth needs libnotify to display notifications.
+This means libnotify must be installed and a notification daemon must be setup.
+See #99

 ### macOS specific
 #### Function Toggle Fullscreen
 <kbd>F11</kbd> should toggle the fullscreen-mode, but macOS seems to use <kbd>F11</kbd> system-wide for "Show Desktop".